jusdeliens/xihara/README.md

 - A MQTT broker as a hub.
 It can be the official online Jusdeliens's broker or your own local broker according to your wishes.
 - 1 wifi access point available for every robots and computers

+Ideally, it can allow
+- at most 8 students with 8 robots, but make sure to use a screen as big (a 55 inch screen was used during the last event show in the first picture below)
+- at least 1 host, with good programming skills and a wide IA understanding

 Whether your are a student or a teacher, feel free to [contact us](https://jusdeliens.com/contact) to setup your own gears to perform your Xihara challenge in your organization, we will be glad to show you how.

 ## 🧠 Skills